 PROFILE: Henry H. Arnhold was born in Dresden in 1921 and comes from a prominent Dresden banking family.
 In the United States, Arnhold studied at UCLA, had a stint in the U.S. Army, and joined his family's investment bank Arnhold & S. Bleichroeder, where he served as chairman starting in 1960.
 The foundation prioritizes environment, arts & culture, education, international affairs, and health.

 The foundation's performing arts grantmaking prioritizes New York City and involves many local dance organizations.
 Arnhold’s dance grantmaking is likely driven, in part, by Arnhold's daughter-in-law Jody Gottfried Arnhold, who is a dance educator and arts advocate.
 Jody serves as honorary chair of Ballet Hispanico, which "explores, preserves, and celebrates Latino culture."
 The ballet has received some $2.5 million in past tax years .

 Past funds have also gone to American Dance Machine for the 21st Century, which received a $5,000 grant.
 The organization describes itself as a "repertory company for musical-theater dance."
 That same year, New York City Center, home to many distinguished companies including Alvin Ailey American Dance Theater, received a $120,000 grant.

 Other past grantees include Ballet Theatre Foundation, Dances by Isadora, Dance Theater of Harlem, Erika Thimey Dance & Theater Company, and Danspace Project, "founded in 1974 to provide a performance venue for contemporary dance."
-Funds have also gone to The Kitchen, an "experimental performance space located in New York City and presenting video, music, dance, performance, film and literature events," and Dance for a Variable Population, which focuses on older adults.
+Funds have also supported The Kitchen, an "experimental performance space located in New York City and presenting video, music, dance, performance, film and literature events," and Dance for a Variable Population, which focuses on older adults.